bartoszptak/LicensePlateReader/README.md

+<strong> Note: The development of the project has been suspended for an indefinite period. </strong>

 # License Plate Reader
 The main assumption of the project is to create an algorithm that return the plate characters in text form from the photo.